junxit/us-congress-bills-116/metadata.md

 - 2019-06-27 — Placed on the Union Calendar, Calendar No. 97.
 - 2019-06-27 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-133.
 - 2019-06-27 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-133.
+- 2019-09-09 — Rules Committee Resolution H. Res.
+548 Reported to House.
+Providing for consideration of H.R.
+205, H.R.
+1146, and H.R.
+1941.
+- 2019-09-12 — Amendment (A001) offered by Mr. Young. (consideration: CR H7681-7682, H7685-7686; text: CR H7681)
+- 2019-09-12 — Amendment (A002) offered by Mr. Gosar. (consideration: CR H7682-7683, H7686-7687; text: CR H7682)
+- 2019-09-12 — Amendment (A003) offered by Mr. Gosar. (consideration: CR H7683-7685, H7687; text: CR H7683)
+- 2019-09-12 — Amendment failed in Committee of the Whole
+- 2019-09-12 — Amendment failed in Committee of the Whole
+- 2019-09-12 — Amendment failed in Committee of the Whole
+- 2019-09-12 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2019-09-12 — Considered under the provisions of rule H. Res.
+548. (consideration: CR H7671-7690; text: CR H7680-7681)
+- 2019-09-12 — DEBATE - Pursuant to the provisions of H. Res.
+548, the Committee of the Whole proceeded with 10 minutes of debate on the Gosar amendment No. 2.
+- 2019-09-12 — DEBATE - Pursuant to the provisions of H. Res.
+548, the Committee of the Whole proceeded with 10 minutes of debate on the Gosar amendment No. 3, as modified.
+- 2019-09-12 — DEBATE - Pursuant to the provisions of H. Res.
+548, the Committee of the Whole proceeded with 10 minutes of debate on the Young amendment No. 1.
+- 2019-09-12 — DEBATE - The House proceeded with 10 minutes of debate on the Curtis motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment stating that Section 2 of this Act shall take effect on the date the President certifies that the enactment of this Act will not result in a net increase of Russian oil and gas imports into the United States.
+- 2019-09-12 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1146.
+- 2019-09-12 — Gosar amendment (A003) modified by unanimous consent. (text as modified: CR H7683)
+- 2019-09-12 — House amendment agreed to: On agreeing to the Rules amendment (A004) Agreed to without objection.
+- 2019-09-12 — House amendment not agreed to: On agreeing to the Gosar amendment (A002) Failed by recorded vote: 184 - 237 (Roll no. 527).
+- 2019-09-12 — House amendment not agreed to: On agreeing to the Gosar amendment (A003) as modified Failed by recorded vote: 187 - 237 (Roll no. 528).
+- 2019-09-12 — House amendment not agreed to: On agreeing to the Young amendment (A001) Failed by recorded vote: 193 - 230 (Roll no. 526).
+- 2019-09-12 — House amendment offered
+- 2019-09-12 — House amendment offered
+- 2019-09-12 — House amendment offered
+- 2019-09-12 — House amendment offered
+- 2019-09-12 — House amendment offered/reported by: Amendment (A001) offered by Mr. Young.
+- 2019-09-12 — House amendment offered/reported by: Amendment (A002) offered by Mr. Gosar.
+- 2019-09-12 — House amendment offered/reported by: Amendment (A003) offered by Mr. Gosar.
+- 2019-09-12 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+548 and Rule XVIII.
+- 2019-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-09-12 — Mr. Curtis moved to recommit with instructions to the Committee on Natural Resources. (text: CR H7687)
+- 2019-09-12 — On agreeing to the Gosar amendment (A002) Failed by recorded vote: 184 - 237 (Roll no. 527).
+- 2019-09-12 — On agreeing to the Gosar amendment (A003) as modified Failed by recorded vote: 187 - 237 (Roll no. 528).
+- 2019-09-12 — On agreeing to the Rules amendment (A004) Agreed to without objection.
+- 2019-09-12 — On agreeing to the Young amendment (A001) Failed by recorded vote: 193 - 230 (Roll no. 526).
+- 2019-09-12 — On motion to recommit with instructions Failed by the Yeas and Nays: 189 - 229 (Roll no. 529).
+- 2019-09-12 — On passage Passed by recorded vote: 225 - 193 (Roll No. 530).
+- 2019-09-12 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Gosar amendment, the Chair put the question on the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Gosar demanded a recorded vote and the Chair postponed further proceedings on agreeing to the amendment until a time to be announced.
+- 2019-09-12 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Gosar amendment, the Chair put the question on the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Gosar demanded a recorded vote and the Chair postponed further proceedings on agreeing to the amendment until a time to be announced.
+- 2019-09-12 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Young amendment, the Chair put the question on the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Young demanded a recorded vote and the Chair postponed further proceedings on agreeing to the amendment until a time to be announced.
+- 2019-09-12 — Passed/agreed to in House: On passage Passed by recorded vote: 225 - 193 (Roll No. 530).
+- 2019-09-12 — Providing for consideration of H.R.
+205, H.R.
+1146, and H.R.
+1941.
+- 2019-09-12 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-09-12 — Roll call votes on amendments in House
+- 2019-09-12 — Roll call votes on amendments in House
+- 2019-09-12 — Roll call votes on amendments in House
+- 2019-09-12 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1146.
+- 2019-09-12 — The Speaker designated the Honorable Sean Casten to act as Chairman of the Committee.
+- 2019-09-12 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2019-09-12 — The previous question was ordered pursuant to the rule.